On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Exponential correlations on large scales

-The exponential function was proposed for second order transverse velocity correlation $T_{(2,0)}\propto ae^{-r/r_2}$ on large scale \citep[see][Eq.
-(110)]{Xu:2022-The-statistical-theory-of-2nd}.
-This is not a coincidence and must be deeply rooted in the dynamics and kinematics on large scale, which is demonstrated in this section.
+The exponential function was proposed for the second order transverse velocity correlation $T_{(2,0)}\propto ae^{-r/r_2}$ on large scales (Eq. \eqref{ZEqnNum971850}), while the power-law function was proposed for velocity correlations on small scales (Eq. \eqref{ZEqnNum955991}).
+These are not coincidences and must be deeply rooted in the dynamics and kinematics on large and small scales, which is demonstrated in this and the next sections.

-We first look at the distribution of kinetic energy on different scales via one-dimensional variance of smoothed velocity (the bulk flow) using a spherical filter of radius \textit{r}, i.e. velocity dispersion functions $\sigma _{u}^{2} \left(r\right)$ and $\sigma _{d}^{2} \left(r\right)$ for kinetic energy contained in all scales above or below \textit{r} \citep[see][Eqs.
-(27) and (29)]{Xu:2022-The-statistical-theory-of-2nd},
+We first look at the distribution of kinetic energy on different scales via the one-dimensional variance of the smoothed velocity (the bulk flow) using a spherical filter of radius \textit{r}, i.e. velocity dispersion functions $\sigma _{u}^{2} \left(r\right)$ and $\sigma _{d}^{2} \left(r\right)$ for the kinetic energy contained in all scales above or below \textit{r} \citep[see][Eqs.
+(27) and (29)]{Xu:2023-On-the-statistical-theory-of-self-gravitating},

 where $W(x\equiv kr)$ is a window function.
 For a tophat spherical filter, the window function $W(x)$ reads

 where $j_{1}(x)$ is the \textit{first} order spherical Bessel function of \textit{first} kind.